KIRAkash/Leetcode_Problems/README.md

 # Leetcode_Problems
-For general problems solved on leetcode
+## For general problems solved on www.leetcode.com